CONTACT|HELP

 What is the grading system adopted by Eu2P ?

-Grades are then converted into the Eu2P ECTS grading system according to the following table approved each year by the Eu2P Education Board.
+Grades are then converted into the Eu2P ECTS grading system according to the following table approved each year by the Eu2P Executive Board.

 Common Eu2P grading table